Seven Chakras yoga

 Anahata / Heart Chakra

 Considered to be the bridge that connects the lower and upper chakras, the heart chakra or Anahata influences one’s ability to give and receive love.
-This allows a person to feel love, joy, inner peace, compassion, and empathy towards oneself and other people.
+Anahata chakra mantra allows a person to feel love, joy, inner peace, compassion, and empathy towards oneself and other people.

 Vishuddha / Throat Chakra

 Also referred to as the throat chakra, the Visuddha influences one’s ability to communicate and express clearly.
-Having a blocked Visuddha can affect communication skills and have difficulty finding the words to say.
+Having a Visuddha or Throat chakra blockage can affect communication skills and have difficulty finding the words to say.

 Ajna / Third-Eye Chakra

-Also known as the third-eye chakra, the Ajna is located right in between the eyes on the forehead and is believed to be the point that controls one’s ability to see the bigger picture and connect to intuition.
+The third-eye chakra or the Ajna is located right in between the eyes on the forehead.
+It is point that controls one’s ability to see the bigger picture and connect to intuition.
 This chakra allows one to connect to intuition, imagination, and wisdom.
 Having a third eye chakra blockage can cause serious effect on your mind.

 Sahasrara / Crown Chakra

 While it is still fairly difficult to understand the concept of chakras and its involvement in yoga, knowing the idea or theory behind it can help better acknowledge the existence of such energy within ourselves.
-Hopefully this article was able to provide you with enough information on what chakras is and how it is involved in the practice of yoga.
+Hopefully this article gave a brief idea on what chakras is?
+And its involvment in the practice of yoga?.